ExplorerSec/ExplorerSec/README.md

 - 👋 Hi, I am Explorer.
-- 👀 I am an Amateur programming enthusiast,
+- 👀 I am an Amateur programming enthusiast, interested in Game Reverse, WindowsAPI, Driver development and so on.
-- 💞️ I mainly use C++ and have some knowledge of Golang and other programming or non programming languages.
+- 💞️ I mainly use WinAPI style C++ and have some knowledge of many other programming or non programming languages.
 - 🌱 Emmm..let's make progress together!!
 <!---
 - 👋 Hi, I’m @ExplorerSec
-- 👀 I’m interested in ...
+- 👀 I’m interested in Game Reverse, WindowsAPI, Driver development and so on.
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...